Boson Stars Hosting Black Holes: Boson star density profile around black holes

 which captures the dependence on the boson star parameters $(M,\lambda)$.
 The normalization of the mass \eqref{eq:mass_sol} reads now

 Finally, Eq.~\eqref{eq:hydro} becomes

-Equation~\eqref{eq:red_hydro} is a fourth-order, non-linear differential equation, requiring four boundary conditions to solve.
-In what follows, we will consider density profiles that are regular at the center $x = 0$ .
+Equation~\eqref{eq:red_hydro} is a fourth-order, nonlinear differential equation, requiring four boundary conditions to solve.
+In what follows, we will consider density profiles that are nonsingular at the center $x = 0$.
 This allows us to consider a Taylor expansion of the form~\cite{Membrado:1989bqo}

+Since $n(0) \equiv n_0$, this coefficient is associated with the central density of the boson star.
+We note that the incorporation of the quantum pressure term, corresponding to the first term of the lhs of \eqref{eq:red_hydro}, allows us to obtain this class of solutions, which is nonsingular at $x = 0$.
+Stable solutions, neglecting the quantum pressure, can be obtained for repulsive interactions, but result in the profile diverging for $r \to 0$, as shown in Refs.~\cite{Chavanis:2019bnu, DeLuca:2023laa}.